About Eidetica

 At its core, Eidetica proposes that:

-- Cognition is structured rather than random.
+- cognition is structured rather than random

-- Coherence is developmental rather than fixed.
+- coherence is developmental rather than fixed

 What the Framework Integrates

-Eidetica draws from established knowledge across several domains:
+Eidetica synthesizes established research across multiple domains:

 Neuroscience